Capacity Building for Service Providers

 Homeless Health Care Los Angeles (HHCLA) is excited to take part in LAHSA’s Centralized Training Academy.
 Courses are available for entry-level, mid-level, and supervisory staff in the homeless services sector.
 This initiative is truly unique as there are very few training programs in Los Angeles County that cater specifically to staff in homeless services and no training programs that offer a sequential, three-tiered curriculum designed for staff of all levels within the sector.
 This initiative offers the added benefit of taking a field-based approach to training, wherein HHCLA trainers travel to all 8 Service Planning Areas in LA county to educate homeless services staff on topics, resources, evidence-based practices and care coordination relevant to the homeless residents of their communities.

-To view existing curriculum, please click here.
+To view the existing curriculum, please click here.

 LAHSA's policy team develops system and program level guidance and policies that respond to and integrate best practices in order to drive systemic change within local, state, and federal approaches to ending homelessness.